scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 | Strife  | Fire     |
 | | Water  |
 | | Air |

+The idea is that by love brings various portion of elements together and strife separates them.
+Compare this to lego blocks.
+There is one process that brings some lego blocks together and another process that brings the lego blocks apart.
+This point, by itself, may seem compatible with generation and destruction.
+Perhaps Empedocles just wants to say that things are generated from various elements via and destroyed via strife.
+But,

 > ...For there are just these things [i.e., the four elements], and running through one another they come to be both humans and the tribes of other beasts at one time coming together into a single cosmos by Love and at another each being borne apart by the hatred of Strife ....
 (B26)